Becoming You With Julie

 If you’re into bold flavors, don’t miss my easy cowboy caviar, pico de gallo salsa, mango salsa with avocado, and this creamy jalapeno sauce recipe.
 So good!

-Ingredients for red roasted salsa in labeled bowls.
+Ingredients for salsa tatemada on a counter in labeled bowls.

 Find the complete recipe with measurements in the recipe card below.